-- Seinfeld: the woman who gets sick when the silica pack gets into the salsa placed out at Putamayo.
-By a typical turn of events, Jerry's number is on speed dial under "Poison Control".
+- Seinfeld: Jerry's girlfriend's mother gets sick when silica pack gets into the salsa placed out at Putamayo.
+By a typical turn of events, Jerry's number is on her speed dial under "Poison Control".

 - The mid-70s syndicated kids show Salty had an episode where they had to find someone who had eaten rancid food and didn't know it.

 - All in the Family: Archie may or may not have eaten toxic mushrooms after a recall due to botulism.
 He ends up going to the ER for a painful anti-toxin injection.
 Afterwards, Edith realizes that they weren't the recalled brand to begin with.